uchiha-suraj/gmail-clone/README.md

 ## Technologies I've used:

     🔷 React => Entire front-end design of this app is made by Reactjs.

     🔷 React-router => to navigate among various components.

     🔷 Flex-box => used flexbox in CSS.

     🔷 Material-UI => I've used Material-UI to style this application.

-    🔷 React hook => for form validation in React.
+    🔷 React-hook-form => for form validation in React.

     🔷 Firebase-authentication => for Google authentication.

     🔷 Firebase => to deploy the app

   **[⬆ Back to Top](#gmail-clone)**